machikania/phyllosoma/interface/README.md

 ## License
-The licenses of files in this directory is NOT LGPL.
+The licenses of files in this directory are NOT LGPL.

 ChaN (http://elm-chan.org/) has the license of following files:
 pico-sdmm.c, ff.h, ffconf.h, diskio.h, diskio.c, and ffsystem.c.